shashikumar04433/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-The tic-tac-toe game is designed use the code for your personal use.Thank you.
+The tic-tac-toe game is designed use the code for your personal use.